Google Suggesting Photo Location Recommendations

 Google might also attempt to see what is located at these geographic clusters using its knowledge of the locations of landmarks. at those clusters.

-The patent also tells us about a “global interestingness score” that can be determined for each photogenic cluster.
+The photo location recommendations patent also tells us about a “global interestingness score” that can be determined for each photogenic cluster.
 This score might be “determined for each of the plurality of photographs included in a cluster based on one or more signals indicative of online activity associated with such photograph.”
 So, if a photo is shared from the location on Instagram and it gets positive feedback at Twitter, Facebook, and Instagram as a result, that could help increase that interestingness score.
-That score could play into whether a recommendation for a spot to take a photo at might be made.
+That score could play into whether a recommendation for a spot to take a photo might be made.